We intend to provide the highest possible standard of service and we try to deal swiftly with any problems that may occur.

 Patient Liaison Officer

 We offer a discreet and confidential service to patients and their families or Carers to resolve any issues as quickly as possible.
-If you would like to discuss your concerns please ask to speak to our Patient Liaison Officer, Julie Rushton.
+If you would like to discuss your concerns please ask to speak to our Patient Liaison Officer, Alison Stubbs.
 The purpose of which is to:

 Find out what happened and investigate what went wrong